Space Alternating Penalized Kullback Proximal Point Algorithms for Maximizing Likelihood with Nondifferentiable Penalty: The EM algorithm and its Kullback proximal generalizations

 Let us define $D_l$ as the domain of $l_y$, $D_{I,\theta}$ the domain of $I_y(\cdot,\theta)$ and $D_I$ the domain of $I_y(\cdot,\cdot)$.
 Using the distance-like function $I_y$, the Kullback Proximal Point algorithm is defined by

-The following was proved in Chr\'etien and Hero (2000). \begin{proposition}{\rm [Chr\'etien and Hero (2000) Proposition 1].} In the case where $\Phi$ is the log-likelihood, the EM algorithm is a special instance of the Kullback-proximal algorithm with $\beta_k =1$, for all $k\in \mathbb N$. \end{proposition}
+The following was proved in Chr\'etien and Hero (2000). \begin{proposition}{\rm [Chr\'etien and Hero (2000) Proposition 1].} In the case where $\Phi$ is the log-likelihood, the EM algorithm is a special instance of the Kullback-proximal algorithm with $\Phi$ equal to the penalized log-likelihood and $\beta_k =1$, for all $k\in \mathbb N$. \end{proposition}